-Our first store was called the Salamanca Fruit Market.
+Our very first store was called the Salamanca Fruit Market.
 It was and still is our flagship store, in the heart of Salamanca Place, in Hobart, Tasmania.
 In 2010 we decided to rebrand and begin an expansion.
 We decided that the name Salamanca Fruit Market didn’t really reflect the fact that we weren’t just a fruit market.
 By that stage we had become a gourmet deli and fresh meat store, fresh produce specialist and gourmet grocer.
-We decided that A) we should keep “Salamanca” in our name to remember our heritage, and B) “fresh” is an everlasting trait of the business.
+We decided that we should keep “Salamanca” in our name to remember our heritage, and that “fresh” is an everlasting trait of the business.

 We started life in 1979 as a wholesale fresh produce business, selling to restaurants, hotels and corner stores.
 Sometimes we over purchased and had an excess of food and seconds for sale that we sadly had to throw out.
 Around 1981 we thought it would be a good idea to find retail premises to sell the fresh produce that our wholesale customers did not buy.
 So we purchased the old “Clements and Marshalls” apple outlet in Salamanca Place.
 The people of Hobart soon let us know that they too wanted access to the quality produce that was going to restaurants, hotels and cornerstores and so our wholesale/retail concept took on the challenge.